lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verse 2.** *The mighty God of Jacob.* The title *strong one of Jacob,* by which God is here designated, first used by Jacob himself, Ge 49:24, and thence more generally used as is clear from Isa 1:24 49:26, and other places, here sets forth God both as the most mighty who is able most severely to punish perjury, and with whom no one may dare to contend, and also as the defender and most mighty vindicator of Israel, such as Jacob had proved him, and all his descendants, in particular David, who frequently rejoiced and gloried in this mighty one and defender.
 Such a mighty one of Jacob was worthy to have a temple built for him, and was so great that he would not suffer perjury.— *Hermann Venema.*

 **Verse 2.** Where the interpreters have translated, *"the God of Jacob"*, it is in the Hebrew, " *the mighty* in Jacob."
 Which name is sometimes attributed unto the angels, and sometimes it is also applied to other things wherein are great strength and fortitude; as to a lion, an ox, and such like.
 But here it is a singular word of faith, signifying that God is the power and strength of his people; for only faith ascribes this unto God.
 Reason and the flesh do attribute more to riches, and such other worldly helps as man seeth and knoweth.
-All such carnal helps are very idols, which deceive men, and draw them to perdition; but this is the strength and fortitude of the people, to have God present with them...So the Scripture saith in another place: "Some trust in chariots, and some in horses, but we will remember the name of the Lord."
+All such carnal helps are very idols, which deceive men, and draw them to perdition; but this is the strength and fortitude of the people, to have God present with them...
+So the Scripture saith in another place: "Some trust in chariots, and some in horses, but we will remember the name of the Lord."
 Likewise Paul saith: "Be strong in the Lord, and in the power of his might."
 For this power is eternal, and deceives not.
 All other powers are not only deceitful, but they are transitory, and continue but for a moment.— *Martin Luther.*

 **Verse 3.** *Surely I will not come into the tabernacle of my house,* etc. To avoid the absurdity of thinking that David should make such a rash and unwarrantable vow as this might seem to be, that till he had his desire satisfied in that which is afterwards expressed he would abide in the open air, and never go within his doors, nor ever take any rest, either by day or by night, some say that David spake this with reference to his purpose of taking the fort of Zion from the Jebusites (2Sa 5:6), where by revelation he knew that God meant to have the ark settled, and which he might probably think would be accomplished within some short time.
 And then others again say, that he meant it only of that stately cedar house, which he had lately built for himself at Jerusalem (2Sa 7:1-2), to wit, that he would not go into that house; and so also that he would not go up unto his bed, nor (Ps 132:4) give any sleep to his eyes, nor slumber to his eyelids, to wit, in that house.
 But neither of these expositions gives me any satisfaction.
 I rather take these to be hyperbolical expressions of the continual, exceeding great care wherewith he was perplexed about providing a settled place for the ark to rest in, like that in Pr 6:4-5: "Give not sleep to thine eyes, nor slumber to thine eyelids; deliver thyself as a roe from the hand of the hunter", etc. Neither is it any more in effect than if he had said, I will never lay by this care to mind myself in anything whatsoever: I shall never with any content abide in mine own house, nor with any quiet rest in my bed, until, etc.— *Arthur Jackson,* 1593-1666.